 The state of healthcare

 Historically, patient data and medical information was collected, viewed and distributed in paper format.
 However, the advent of computers saw a steady rise in digital documentation.
-While still held locally, within the confines of individual health trusts and organisations, patient detail and subsequent medical information was input into computers.
+While still held locally, within the confines of individual health trusts and organisations, patient details and subsequent medical information was input into computers.
 While a vast improvement from paper-based processes, data being held in isolation has led to a series of information siloes being established across the NHS.

 The rise of Big Data and the Internet of Things have encompassed the digital roadmaps of industries for quite some time – and the health sector is no different.
 Increased focus has been placed on how information is being shared, and how it can be integrated into other systems to create a connected, fluid communication process for the collection, analysis and use of medical data.